iitkgpaiforscience/Crysxpp/README.md

 - ``../model/model_pp.pth`` : Saved model for that particular property.
 -  ``../results/Prediction/<DATE>/<DATETIME>/out.txt`` : All the traing results for all epochs and all the hyperparameters are saved here.

+## Data

+We have used the dataset provided by [CGCNN](https://github.com/txie-93/cgcnn).
+Please use the dataset to reproduce the results.

+## Authors

+This software was primarily written by [Kishalay Das](https://kdmsit.github.io/) & [Bidisha Samanta](https://sites.google.com/view/bidisha-samanta/) and was advised by [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/), Prof. Satadeep Bhattacharjee, [Prof. Pawan Goyal](https://cse.iitkgp.ac.in/~pawang/) and Prof. Seung-Cheol Lee.

 ## License